 Where to Stay: Big Cedar Lodge

-Where to Go in the West: Universal Studios Hollywood, Calif.
+Where to Go in the West: Universal Studios Hollywood, CA

-Oftentimes, families find it's too much to visit Universal Studios Hollywood at the same time they're visiting Disneyland, but it makes the perfect fall vacation for families if you're willing to pack it all in.
-Although the park is best for kids who are elementary-aged and older, there are offerings for children of all ages, including an indoor zone with thousands of foam balls to toss, live shows, 3-D and 4-D movies, thrilling rides and a behind-the-scenes studio tour.
-And there's never been a better time to visit now that The Wizarding World of Harry Potter is open!
+Oftentimes, families find it’s too much to visit Universal Studios Hollywood at the same time they’re visiting Disneyland, but it makes the perfect fall vacation for families if you’re willing to pack it all in.
+Although the park is best for kids who are elementary-aged and older, there are offerings for children of all ages, including an indoor zone with thousands of foam balls to toss, live shows, 3-D and 4-D movies, thrilling rides and a behind-the-scenes studio tour—not to mention The Wizarding World of Harry Potter!

 Where to Stay: Sheraton Universal Hotel